 We are a company invested in the future of theater.
 We continue to develop new and exciting company-created works investigating and interrogating potent ideologies and narratives of our times.
 We also continue to grow our Expansion Works program so that we may hold space for artists working across disciplines and incubating alternative modes of artistic inquiry in Brooklyn and beyond.

 We are an incubator for artists asking big questions.
 Theater Mitu continues to maintain a number of annual programs aimed at galvanizing the next generation of artists while supporting ongoing innovation in established companies.
-These programs include: The Hybrid Arts Lab, a fellowship program supporting trans, non-binary, and women artists of color as they develop new work intersecting performance and technology; and our Artists-at-Home program, which provides technical residencies for artists innovating the field of performance.
+These programs include: The Hybrid Arts Lab, a fellowship program supporting women, trans, and non-binary artists of color as they develop new work intersecting performance and technology; and our Artists-at-Home program, which provides technical residencies for artists innovating the field of performance.

 Art spaces are key for dialogue and the exchange of knowledge.
 They are central gathering points for a community to share a range of embodied experiences, histories, and imaginations.
 For us, this means year-round programming of free and affordable performances, exhibitions, and events.
 We are working to build bridges in Brooklyn’s cultural community by supporting artists working in theater, film, dance, sculpture, performance art, creative technology, and civic engagement.
 MITU580 is a place where hundreds of artists and community members share work, materials, and techniques; where there are consistent exchanges of ideas and beliefs; where we collide art, theology, and science in the context of this incredibly critical moment in history.